- Home

 Our Testing Methodology

 The data in this guide is based on testing conducted across Cape Town, Johannesburg, Durban, and the Garden Route in January-March 2026.
-We measured internet speeds across Vodacom, MTN, Telkom, and Rain networks using Speedtest by Ookla, tested eSIM providers (Saily, Airalo, Holafly) for at least one full billing cycle each, evaluated coworking space WiFi during peak hours (9 AM — 3 PM local time), and specifically monitored connectivity performance during Stage 2-4 load shedding events.
+We measured internet speeds across Vodacom, MTN, Telkom, and Rain networks using Speedtest by Ookla, tested eSIM providers (Saily, Airalo, Holafly) for at least one full billing cycle each, and evaluated coworking space WiFi during peak hours (9 AM — 3 PM local time).
+Testing occurred during the sustained load-shedding-free period that Eskom has maintained since mid-2025.
 Pricing was verified directly from carrier stores, eSIM provider apps, and coworking space websites in March 2026.

-All speed figures represent averages across multiple tests at different times of day and different load shedding conditions.
-Your actual experience may vary based on location, carrier congestion, device capability, and current load shedding stage.
-South Africa’s power situation and internet infrastructure continue to evolve rapidly — we update this guide quarterly to reflect the latest changes.
+All speed figures represent averages across multiple tests at different times of day.
+Your actual experience may vary based on location, carrier congestion, and device capability.
+South Africa’s power situation has improved dramatically since testing began — load shedding is no longer a regular occurrence as of early 2026.
+We update this guide quarterly to reflect the latest changes.

 Frequently Asked Questions